justinlengch/nusorbital2023/README.md

 ***Current Progress***
 - A Login and Sign Up interface has been set up using firebase for Email authentication.

-- Verification is to be set up, however, has not progressed yet.
+- Verification is set up by comparing and checking with existing data on database with Firestore.

 - As for the different base screens, they have all been further set up in the form of a home screen with no interactive buttons, a basic chat interface without user-to-user interaction yet and a fully interactive login and signup screen using *React Native, Expo* and their dependencies.